tomwhat/sp21/materials/psets/pset-a.md

 	}
 	```

 	For each of the following code snippets, does there exist an assignment of types to variables that would make it typecheck?
-If so, provide a type for `r`, and state what would be printed under static and dynamic dispatch respectively.
+If so, provide a type for `r`, and state what would be printed under static and dynamic dispatch respectively when `b = true`.
 If not, explain why.

 	1. ```
 		...